-Your ideas and innovations are important and this course will help you scale those ideas to impact more learners in more schools, thus improving STEM education across the country.
-That is the goal of the I-Corps[TM] L course, and it is modeled after the successful NSF I-Corps[TM] program focused on scaling and sustaining technical innovations.
+Your ideas and innovations are important and this course will help you determine if you can sustain and scale those ideas to impact more learners in more schools, thus improving STEM education across the country.
+That is the goal of the I-CorpsTM L course, and it is modeled after the successful NSF I-CorpsTM program focused on sustaining and scaling technical innovations.
 Scaling new innovations to a wider audience is difficult, and an important part of this process is to develop an entrepreneurial mindset and a strategic framework for success.

-The NSF I-Corps[TM] program has taught hundreds of teams how to scale and sustain their research innovations.
+The NSF I-Corps[TM] program has taught hundreds of teams how to sustain and scale their research innovations.
 The process is successful in helping startups increase their odds for success.
 We model our efforts after the business-oriented, start-up processes that have proven to be effective in scaling up the audience for innovations and increasing their sustainability beyond the end of research funding.
-We use the terminology used in the world of entrepreneurs who successfully scale and sustain their innovations.
-Previous I-Corps[TM] L cohorts demonstrated the effectiveness of this model for moving educational innovations to broader and sustainable audience.
+We use the terminology used in the world of entrepreneurs who successfully sustain and scale their innovations.
+Previous I-Corps[TM] L cohorts demonstrated the effectiveness of this model for moving educational innovations to broader sustainable audiences.